 The Vice Chair shall be active chair if the Chair resigns or is terminated until an election is held at the next quarterly meeting when the Board of Commissioners will determine the new Chairman

 Secretary – The Secretary shall act under the direction of the Chairperson and shall have custody of and maintain all district records except the financial records.
 He or she shall authenticate all non-financial records and documents of the district.
 Subject to the direction of the Chair person he or she shall attend all meetings of the Board of Commissioners, maintain minutes and submit a copy to the records.
 He or she shall give notice of all quarterly, special and annual meetings of the Board of Commissioners, and shall perform such other duties as may be prescribed by the Chairperson or the Board of Directors.

+The Board may delegate any duties to the Director as necessary for the efficient operation of the District.

 Treasurer – The Treasurer shall act under the direction of the Chairperson.
 Subject to the direction of the Chairperson, he or she shall have custody of the District funds and securities and shall keep full and accurate accounts of receipts and disbursements in books belonging to the District.
 He or she shall deposit all monies and other valuable effects in the name and to the credit of the District in such depositories as may be designated by the Board of Commissioners.
 He or she shall disburse the funds of the District as may be ordered by the President of the Board of Commissioners, taking proper vouchers for such disbursements, and shall render to the President and the Board of Commissioners, at its regular meetings, or when the Board of Commissioners so requires, an account of all transactions as the Treasurer and of the financial condition of the District.
 The Treasurer will work closely with the Certified Public Accountant of the district.

-RESIGNATION:
+The Board may delegate any duties to the Director as necessary for the efficient operation of the District.

+RESIGNATION/VACANCY:

 Any officer may resign at any time by giving written notice of such resignation to the District.
+Upon any resignation of an officer, an election shall be held to fill the vacancy at the next regular meeting of the District.

+OFFICER ELECTIONS

+The election of officers shall occur every two years, beginning in 2023, at the last regular meeting of the fiscal year.

 ARTICLES VI - BOOKS AND RECORDS